my-basic/awesome/README.md

 ![](imgs/age1.png)

 * [AllegroBASIC](http://allegrobasic.pulsar2d.org/) - A classical BASIC dialect which let you code your own little programs with emphasis on drawing graphics primitives
-	* MY-BASIC as a programming tool
+	* MY-BASIC as a programming tool.

 ![](imgs/allegrobasic1.png)